-I’m a grief coach, a podcaster and a blogger.
 I work towards understanding how to live and keep living as best I can with life’s challenges I face daily, not having any parents.
 I’m trying to continue to live a healthy, active and adventurous, art filled life while I attempt to understand how to cope each day that goes by that they aren’t in my physical life and help others do the same.

 - LosingYourParents.org named on Top 10 Grief Websites of 2012 by GoodTherapy.org